Alejogb1/job-board/blog-data/why-dont-all-annotations-return-when-using-getclassgetannotations-with-spring-applicationcontext.md

 id: "why-dont-all-annotations-return-when-using-getclassgetannotations-with-spring-applicationcontext"
 ---

-Okay, let's talk about annotations and why they might seem a little elusive sometimes, especially within the context of a Spring `ApplicationContext`.
+, let's talk about annotations and why they might seem a little elusive sometimes, especially within the context of a Spring `ApplicationContext`.
 I’ve debugged this sort of thing more times than I care to remember, and it usually boils down to a few key concepts – it’s not that annotations *aren’t* there, it’s about *when* and *how* they are being accessed.

 The crucial point is that `getClass().getAnnotations()` gives you only the annotations directly present on the class definition itself.
 It doesn't delve into inherited annotations, meta-annotations, or anything processed by the Spring framework during its initialization phase.
 So, when we’re dealing with Spring's magic, especially components instantiated via its context, there's a lot happening under the hood that influences how annotations are handled and ultimately exposed.
 I encountered a similar problem a few years back working on a microservices architecture where we were using custom annotations for service discovery.
 It took a good chunk of time to understand this nuance, which is why I'm keen to spell it out clearly.